ReFreezed/LuaWebGen/README.md

 Alias for [`string.format()`](http://www.lua.org/manual/5.1/manual.html#pdf-string.format).

 `generatorMeta( )`<br>
 Generate HTML generator meta tag (e.g. `<meta name="generator" content="LuaWebGen 1.0.0">`).
 This tag makes it possible to track how many websites use this generator, which is cool.
+This should be placed in the `<head>` element.

 `include( filename )`<br>
 Insert a HTML template from the *templates* folder.
 Exclude the extension from the filename (e.g. `include"footer"`).